pyrocko/pyrocko/doc/source/library/examples/gf_forward.rst

     distance_delta: 1000.0

-In the `extra/psgrn_pscmp` configruation file we have to define the number of timesteps.
+In the `extra/psgrn_pscmp` configruation file we have to define the number and spacing of timesteps.
 Here we use 64 timesteps within 600 days after time of the dislocation for `psgrn` and 600 days with a deltat of 10 days for `pscmp`.

 .. code-block:: yaml